-Many people have heard about alkaline water and the health benefits it is purported to provide.
-But what is alkaline water, exactly, and what are its health benefits?
+Alkaline water has been a trending topic in recent years.
+In 2021, bottled ionized alkaline water saw a global revenue of $46 million and a 20% growth from the previous year.
+Many people have heard about alkaline water and the health benefits it supposedly provides.
+But what is it, exactly?
+Is alkaline water good for you?
 Below, we’ll explain more about this new trend in hydration.

 To understand what alkaline water is, we first have to understand what acids, bases and pH are.

-The pH scale, a negative logarithmic scale, is a measurement of the concentration of positively charged hydrogen ions a substance gives off in water.
+The pH scale, a negative logarithmic scale, measures the concentration of positively charged hydrogen ions a substance gives off in water.
 The pH scale runs from 0 to 14.
 Pure water has a neutral pH of 7.
 This number means the concentration of hydrogen ions in the water is roughly 10-7 moles per liter, or .0000001 — a tiny number.

 Acids and Bases

-Acids are on the lower end of the pH scale, and bases on the higher end.
+Acids are on the lower end of the pH scale, while bases are on the higher end.
 If the pH of a solution is lower than 7, that solution is an acid.
 Both milk, with a pH of between 6 and 7, and earth’s precipitation, which ranges in pH 5 to 7, are slightly acidic.
 Precipitation is acidic because it has some dissolved carbon dioxide in it.